Materials / Supplies

 Mouthpiece Patches - These help reduce vibrations in the head and minimize damage to the mouthpiece from biting down - $10.83

-Alto Saxophone Stand - Never let your instrument rest on the floor or in your chair - $29.99
+Alto and Tenor Saxophone Stand - Never let your instrument rest on the floor or in your chair - $29.99

 Method Books